Henry Winston: Later life

-As Chairman of the CPUSA, Winston condemned the Reagan administration's nuclear buildup, increases in military spending at the expense of social welfare programs, and sponsorships of civil wars against leftist forces in Nicaragua and El Salvador.
+As Chairman of the CPUSA, Winston condemned the Reagan administration's nuclear build-up, increases in military spending at the expense of social welfare programs, and sponsorships of civil wars against leftist forces in Nicaragua and El Salvador.

+On 1 April 1976 he was awarded the Order of the October Revolution.

 Winston died on December 13, 1986, aged 75, in the Soviet Union, where he had again returned in search of medical treatment.